Henry-Yip/Emcompassing_HK_Old_Website-VSCODE/_posts/2022-05-28-shortjekyll.markdown

 ```bash
 Destination: C:/Users/.../_site
 ```
-Then after you push origin the problem should be solved!ccd
+Then after you push origin the problem should be solved!

 **#3 Unable to make different headers for different people**